 GROW YOUR OWN // I try to take as much of our homegrown organic produce to the office as possible.
 Here's what I quickly picked first thing this morning that will feature in our meals for the week: two types of lettuce, kale, parsley, cherry tomatoes, eggplant, garlic, chilli and onion stalks.
 Food miles: approx 55km ???#homegrown #organic #farm #permaculture #zerowaste #gardening #ecofriendly #sustainable #office #eatclean #foodgram #ecogeek #cleaneats #cleanfood #foodie #sustainable #ecoblogger #plasticfree #sustainability #mindfulness #cleanliving #foodporn #conscious #mindful #gogreen #ecobeauty #greenbeauty #environmentalist #greenliving #conscious #vegetarian #ecowarriorprincess

-Here’s just some of the things I’ve done to free up time…
+Here are just some of the things I’ve done to free up time…

 1. I removed ‘time wasters’.

 I gave up watching TV on a daily basis and stopped reading the news each morning.
 It’s been five years since I’ve been actively engaged in either of these activities.
-I’ve saved myself at least 10 hours each week for 5 years which is equivalent to 108 days or three months – time I’ve put towards other things given my life purpose and meaning; things like writing, creating videos, reading, starting and growing ethical businesses.
+I’ve saved myself at least 10 hours each week over five years which is equivalent to 108 days or three months – time I’ve put towards other things given my life purpose and meaning; things like writing, creating videos, reading, starting and growing ethical businesses.

 In addition, the news is a negativity trap so avoiding it is better for my health.
 I want to remain optimistic and hopeful – and the news inhibits these feelings.